-If the spill occurs on a site off of the right-of-way, the Contractor shall follow the reporting procedures as described above.
+If the spill occurs on a site off of the right of way, the Contractor shall follow the reporting procedures as described above.

 110.08 Contractor Negligence.
-If the Contractor violates the requirements of a C of E Section 404 Permit, NPDES Permit, or any other requirement of these specifications, and fails to properly maintain, install and/or construct erosion and siltation control items, the Engineer may take, but is not limited to, one or more of the following actions:
+If the Contractor violates the requirements of the Section 404 Permit, NPDES Permit, or any other requirement of these specifications, and fails to properly maintain, install and/or construct erosion and siltation control items, the Engineer may take, but is not limited to, one or more of the following actions:

 - Cessation of other project related work,

 - Withholding of Contractor payments,

 - Suspension of the Project,

-- Default of the Contract
+- Default of the Contract.

-All work required due to the violation of provisions of C of E Section 404, NPDES Permits, or other requirements of these specifications which results from Contractor negligence, carelessness, or failure to perform work as scheduled, shall be performed by the Contractor at no cost to the Department.
-In addition, the Contractor will be assessed the amounts of any and all fines and penalties assessed against and costs incurred by the Department which are the result of the Contractor's failure to comply with a C of E Section 404 Permit or NPDES Permit.
+All work required due to the violation of provisions of the Section 404, NPDES Permits, or other requirements of these specifications which results from Contractor negligence, carelessness, or failure to perform work as scheduled, shall be performed by the Contractor at no cost to the Department.
+In addition, the Contractor would be assessed the amounts of any and all fines and penalties assessed against and costs incurred by the Department which are the result of the Contractor's failure to comply with a Section 404 Permit or NPDES Permit.

-Failure to comply with the conditions of the C of E Section 404 Permit may result in the C of E issuing a cease and desist order for all permitted activities.
-To obtain a new Section 404 permit from the C of E may require 60 -120 calendar days processing time.
+Failure to comply with the conditions of the Section 404 Permit may result in the Corps of Engineers issuing a cease and desist order for all permitted activities.
+To obtain a new Section 404 permit may require 60 -120 calendar days processing time.

-The Department will not be responsible for any delays or costs due to the Contractor's failure to comply with the above special conditions.
-The Contractor will not be granted additional compensation or contract time due to loss of Permits for noncompliance.
+The Department would not be responsible for any delays or costs due to the Contractor's failure to comply with the above special conditions.
+The Contractor would not be granted additional compensation or contract time due to loss of permits for noncompliance.

-In the event that pollutant spills occur which are the result of the Contractor's actions or negligence, the clean-up shall be performed by the Contractor at no cost to the State.
+In the event that pollutant spills occur which are the result of the Contractor's actions or negligence, the clean-up shall be performed by the Contractor at no cost to the state.

 201.3 Construction Requirements.
 Work required under Section 110 and other applicable NPDES requirements shall be conducted in conjunction with clearing and grubbing.
 The construction limits for the project shall be cleared as defined above, except those objects designated to remain shall be carefully protected from abuse, marring, or damage during construction operations.
 Trees shall be felled and removed in such a manner as to avoid injury to other trees or other objects designated to remain.
 In case of injury to bark, limbs, or roots of vegetation designated to remain, the Contractor shall repair such damage by corrective pruning or other appropriate methods.
-Trees or other debris falling outside the right-of-way shall be removed and disposed of according to these specifications.
+Trees or other debris falling outside the right of way shall be removed and disposed of according to these specifications.

 Holes remaining after removal of trees, stumps, etc., shall be backfilled with material approved by the Engineer and compacted as directed except in areas to be excavated.
-The Contractor shall complete the operation by blading, bulldozing, or other approved methods, so that the right-of-way shall be free of holes, ditches, or other abrupt changes in elevations that resulted from the clearing and grubbing operations.
+The Contractor shall complete the operation by blading, bulldozing, or other approved methods, so that the right of way shall be free of holes, ditches, or other abrupt changes in elevations that resulted from the clearing and grubbing operations.

 409.03 Mixing Plants. (b) Requirements of All Plants.
 (8) Pollution Control Equipment.
-Asphalt mixing plants shall be so designed, equipped, and operated that the quality and quantity of pollutants emitted will conform to the requirements of applicable Federal, State, and local laws, ordinances, and regulations.
+Asphalt mixing plants shall be so designed, equipped, and operated that the quality and quantity of pollutants emitted would conform to the requirements of applicable federal, state, and local laws, ordinances, and regulations.